About Bonsai Accessories and Decorations

 2) EXTERNAL GRAPHIC :

-* A larger miniature structure or figurine (see below) might also be used externally
+Larger miniature structures or figurines (see below) might also be used externally.

 3) INTERNAL NATURAL-SOURCED :